sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/glossary.md

 TODO: Link to a graphic here.

-In the context of Code Intel, the most important bit to know about a DAG is that it provides a clear structure for processing nodes (this is called "topological ordering" or "dependency order").
+In the context of code navigation , the most important bit to know about a DAG is that it provides a clear structure for processing nodes (this is called "topological ordering" or "dependency order").
 Conversely, the presence of a cycle in a situation where a DAG is expected (e.g. cyclic dependencies across build steps) is likely to lead to a hang and/or a crash, or potentially even silently incorrect results.

 ### doc comment

 Shorthand for documentation comment, sometimes called a "docstring."

-A code comment that is intended to be surfaced by documentation tools, as a description of an entity like a function, a type etc. The [Code Intel popover](#code-intel-popover) surfaces a doc comment when possible.
+A code comment that is intended to be surfaced by documentation tools, as a description of an entity like a function, a type etc. The [Code navigation popover](#code-intel-popover) surfaces a doc comment when possible.

 In code, these are often written directly above or below an entity's definition, and typically colored in a more dull shade.
 Here is an example in TypeScript: